nextauthjs/next-auth/docs/docs/getting-started/example.md

 Instances of `useSession` will then have access to the session data and status.
 The `<SessionProvider />` also takes care of keeping the session updated and synced between browser tabs and windows.

 :::info
-If you are using the Next.js App Router plase note that the SessionProvider requires a client component and therefore cannot be set inside the root layout.
-For more details, check out the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts)
+If you are using the Next.js App Router, please note that the `<SessionProvider />` requires a client component and therefore cannot be put inside the root layout.
+For more details, check out the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts).
 :::

 :::tip